-Harold Goodman’s very first case was to defend his client’s First Amendment rights before the Pennsylvania Supreme Court.
-A unanimous decision in his client’s favor foreshadowed a lifetime commitment by Mr. Goodman to fight for victims of injustice.
-During his two decades of work with Philadelphia’s Community Legal Services, Mr. Goodman was lead trial attorney in countless landmark cases, including successful fights to preserve the due process rights of injured workers and to racially integrate labor unions and the Pennsylvania State Police.
-In the early 1990s, Mr. Goodman joined the team at Raynes Lawn Hehmeyer working to hold asbestos manufacturers accountable for putting asbestos into our community’s schools.
+Harold Goodman’s very first case out of law school led him to represent a consumer advocacy group’s First Amendment rights before the Pennsylvania Supreme Court.
+A unanimous decision in his favor sparked a profound commitment to fight for victims of injustice.
+During his two decades of work with Philadelphia’s Community Legal Services, Mr. Goodman was lead trial and appellate attorney in countless landmark cases, including:

 Throughout his career, Mr. Goodman has been a formidable advocate in both the trial and appellate courts.
 On four occasions, he has argued and won cases before the United States Supreme Court.
 In addition, he has argued and won more than ten cases in the Pennsylvania Supreme Court and more than thirty cases in the United States Court of Appeals for the Third Circuit.
 He is listed in The Best Lawyers in America© and has been selected to the Pennsylvania Super Lawyers list by his peers.

 In his spare time, Mr. Goodman is an active leader in his Center City community where he has coached youth sports for nearly three decades.
 Hailing from Massachusetts, Mr. Goodman enjoys rooting for Boston sports teams, spending time with his children, cooking, gardening and exercising along the Schuylkill River Trail.

 $2 Million Settlement for City Officials Inciting and Covering Up a Murder